dmitrypol/dmitrypol.github.io/_posts/2018-01-16-elasticsearch-redis-streams.md

 ### ETL to ElasticSearch

-Since the amount of data is quite large we decided to only keep the last 7 days of searches in Redis and move the older records to ElasticSearch.
+Since the amount of data is quite large we will keep the last 7 days of searches in Redis and move the older records to ElasticSearch.
 Streams have flexible schema with different fields which fits well into ElasticSearch indexes.

 #### xrange